szczyglis-dev/py-gpt/docs/source/modes.rst

 .. image:: images/v2_mode_langchain.png
    :width: 800

-You have the ability to add custom model wrappers for models that are not available by default in **PYGPT**.
+You have the ability to add custom model wrappers for models that are not available by default in **PyGPT**.
 To integrate a new model, you can create your own wrapper and register it with the application.
 Detailed instructions for this process are provided in the section titled ``Managing models / Adding models via Langchain``.